SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 * declare *properties* to store values
 * define *methods* to provide functionality
 * define *initializers* to set up their initial state
-* conform to *protocols* to provide default functionality of a certain type, and
+* conform to *protocols* to provide standard functionality of a certain type, and
 * be *extended* to expand their functionality beyond a default implementation

 (See the :doc:`ProtocolsAndExtensions` chapter for more information on protocols and extensions.)

-In addition, classes have several extra capabilities that structs do not:
+In addition, classes have several capabilities that structs do not:

 * *inheritance*, which enables one class to inherit the characteristics of another;
 * *destructors*, which enable an instance of a class to tidy up after itself; and